We’re excited to share the results of our Spend Trends Report 2019. This report looks at the spending patterns of more than 1,000 Spendesk users.

 The big takeaway from all this is that people like to buy the same way at work as they do at home.
 Why go through specialty office suppliers when you already know and love Amazon?

-Plus, benefits like same-day delivery and the ability to check reviews before buying are clearly added incentives.
+Plus, benefits like same-day delivery and the ability to check product reviews before buying are clearly added incentives.

 2. Uber is now a staple in Europe